TheWileyB/cobratoolbox/src/analysis/persephone/SeqC_pipeline/README.md

 How to do stuff... seqc stuff 🙀
-# Commands to facilitate running the server component of the protocol (_Seqc As Flux_ pipeline)
+# Commands to facilitate running the _Seqc As Flux_ pipeline - last update 2025.07.01
 ## Project Overview
 This document contains the code and instructions for running the _SeqC_ pipeline for genetic sequencing data processing. _SeqC_ is designed to streamline the analysis of sequencing data for use as input to microbial flux models.
 ## Pipeline Components